Bees and Wasps

 Mud dauber nest.

-The cicada killer wasp is 1.5 to 2.0 inches long, and is brownish black with yellow markings on the abdomen and face.
-While their size is intimidating, cicada killers are not aggressive and will sting humans only if pinned against the skin.
+The cicada killer wasp (Sphecius speciosus) is 1.5 to 2.0 inches long and brownish-black with yellow markings on the abdomen and face (Figure 11).
+Although their size is intimidating, cicada killers are not aggressive and will sting humans only if pinned against the skin.

-The female digs a burrow in the soil.
-It captures cicadas, paralyzing them by stinging, and places them in the burrow.
-An egg is deposited on each cicada and that cell is closed off.
-Cicada killer wasps produce one generation per year, and the larvae spend the winter in the nest cell in the soil.
+The female digs a burrow in the soil, captures cicadas by stinging and paralyzing them, and then carries them into the burrow.
+An egg is deposited on each cicada and a cell is closed off.
+Cicada killer wasps produce one generation per year.
+The larvae spend the winter in the nest cell in the soil.

 The only damage these wasps cause is the unsightly dirt piles dug out to create nests.
 The piles usually disappear with the first rain.
-Killing individual wasps is virtually impossible unless you spray them in the act of digging or soak the soil to kill developing larvae.
-Since cicada killers are so beneficial, control efforts are not recommended.
-If you feel control is necessary, spray the soil where digging activity is observed with a liquid insecticide labeled for wasp control.
+Because cicada killers are beneficial, control efforts are not recommended.
+If you feel control is necessary, either apply liquid wasp spray or place a tablespoon of insecticide dust into the burrow opening.